progserega/osmbot/README.md

 # Overview
 This is a OSM-bot, which add/remove tags from node/ways by xml-rules.

-This bot download quadrates of OSM map from api specifed osm-server to file.osm.
+This bot download quadrates by 0.5 (can change in options) degree of OSM map from api specifed osm-server to file.osm.
 Then it patch this osm-file.
 Then upload this file to api-server.
+Download next quadrates, patch, opload and again, for process full bbox, which setup in options to processed.

 Rules file - contain "find rules" and "add/delete" rules.
 All elements in input OSM-file step by step processed by rules.
 If all "find rules" success for current OSM-element -